What Is Developmental Psychology?

 From puberty to adulthood, Freud stated that sexuality would return, and teens and adults would explore it in greater detail.
 Freud's genital stage extended human development into adulthood.
 However, other theorists expanded developmental psychology to include life stages beyond childhood and into the elderly years.

 American psychologist Erik Erikson developed an eight-stage model describing each life stage's psychosocial development in the early 1900s.
-He believed that when the fundamental aspects of a stage were not completed successfully, the following stages may also not be completed successfully, and an individual may develop mental health concerns.
+He believed that when the fundamental aspects of a development stage were not completed successfully, the following stages may also not be completed successfully, and an individual may develop psychological concerns.
 In these cases, Erik believed a developmental psychologist could help clients return to past life-stage failures and repair them.

 Birth to 18 months: Trust vs. mistrust